 Gluten-free enchilada sauce is the secret to making good tasting gluten-free Enchiladas.
 This recipe is low carb and easy to prepare.
 Enjoy it on enchiladas, tacos, or your morning eggs.

 I grew up in the Southwest and one of my favorite foods was enchiladas.
 In Arizona and Texas, when you order enchiladas in a restaurant, it’s understood that you want enchiladas with red sauce.
 In New Mexico, enchiladas with green sauce is available, too, and so so good.
-Today I’m sharing a low carb and gluten-free red enchilada sauce that is perfect on eggs, breakfast omelettes or breakfast burritos.
+Today I’m sharing a low carb and gluten-free red enchilada sauce that is perfect on eggs, breakfast omelettes or burritos and of course… enchiladas!

 Red Enchilada Sauce is the secret to making good tasting Enchiladas.
 Making a traditional red enchilada sauce involves re-hydrating dried chile peppers, blending them (in a blender) with chicken broth and spices, and then cooking the sauce on the stove until the flavors mingle and the sauce thickens.